Eli-mas/ResearchProject-RamPressure-EM-JK/README.md

     - `contiguous.py`: Moment-0 maps, the raw data source, provide flux data across an array of pixels.
 But not all of these pixels involve the galaxy of interest--and some maps contain more than one galaxy.
 Calculating a galaxy's asymmetry requires assignment of pixels to the galaxy, without capturing other pixels.
 Our decision is that only pixels contiguous with the galaxy's center coordinate are to be considered for analysis, and this module encapsulates the logic of isolating these pixels--hence its name.
     - `polar_functions.py`: routines to handle analysis of periodic data, i.e. data bounded on a finite interval in some modular space--e.g., calculating aggregate statistics on such data.
     - `smoothing.py`: as with standard photography, astrophysical images come in different resolutions.
 We want those resolutions to be standard to the extent possible before analysis.
 For data that is of too high resolution, this is accomplished by smoothing over-resolved image data--hence the name of this module.
 * `plot`: incorporates functions to visualize data and make plots for publications.
-Many of these are used in the `papers` module, which is not yet published to this repository.
+Many of these are used in the `papers` module.
 * `prop`: basic quantities and variable definitions.
 The scripts in this module are mostly for defining the galaxies that are used elsewhere in the project.

 ## Usage